digital-wellbeing/pws-prepost/README.md

 ## Reproduce / contribute

 The analysis code is written in R. The source code of the manuscript (including all data wrangling and analysis) is in `ms.Rmd`.
+To reproduce, run [`make`](https://www.gnu.org/software/make/), or

+1. Restore the R environment with `renv::restore()`
-Reproduce the manuscript by rendering `ms.Rmd`.
+2. Render the manuscript with `rmarkdown::render("ms.Rmd")`

 Note that some computations can take a very long time indeed, depending on computer performance etc.

 To contribute, open an issue and/or send a pull request at <https://github.com/digital-wellbeing/pws-prepost>.